rwebaz/Medcoin-Crypto-Currency-Project/docs/pages/The-Pseudonym.md

 You know who you are.

-The lucky remnant of days gone past where $25 bought you a decent pizza ... in exchange for 10,000 bitcoins.
+The lucky remnant of days gone past when $25 USD bought you two (2) decent sized pizzas ... in exchange for 10,000 bitcoins.

 Those were the days!